aben20807/google-slides-zoom/README.md

 ## Optional: Add an Icon

 To add a custom icon, place a 128x128px PNG image named `icon.png` in this folder.
 Otherwise, you can remove the `icons` section from [manifest.json](manifest.json).

+## Disclaimer

+This project is not provided by Google (Alphabet Inc.)

+## Acknowledgements

+GitHub Copilot (Claude Sonnet 4.5) implemented most of the features

+## License

+Apache 2.0 License